amandeepintl/amandeepintl/README.md

 # 💫 About Me:
-🔭 I’m currently working on: Building and refining my first set of logic-based applications.<br>👯 I’m looking to collaborate on: Open-source projects that challenge my problem-solving skills.<br>🤝 I’m looking for help with: Learning best practices for clean code and efficient algorithms.<br>🌱 I’m currently learning: The fundamentals of programming and exploring different tech stacks.<br>💬 Ask me about: My Modern Glassmorphism Calculator or my interest in AI-assisted coding.<br>⚡ Fun fact: I enjoy turning complex logic into clean, visual experiences.
+🔭 I’m currently working on: Building and refining my first set of logic-based applications.<br>👯 I’m looking to collaborate on: Open-source projects that challenge my problem-solving skills.<br>🤝 I’m looking for help with: Learning best practices for clean code and efficient algorithms.<br>🌱 I’m currently learning: The fundamentals of programming and exploring different tech stacks.<br>💬 Ask me about: My love for codig and interest in AI-assisted coding.<br>⚡ Fun fact: I enjoy turning complex logic into clean, visual experiences.

 ## 🌐 Socials: